mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 From a cost perspective, it's better to minimize the number of different wire types you use so you can buy big spools of a few types, rather than lots of little spools.

+### IR Remote

+This board has support for an optional IR remote control transmitter and receiver.
+You can connect either or both as desired.
+The IR transmitter lets you send commands to your TVs and any other devices that can receive IR signals, which you can use to send them commands to power on, select inputs or video modes, etc.  The IR receiver lets Pinscape receive IR remote control codes from just about any IR remote control you have handy.
+You can use IR remote inputs as though they were physical buttons on the cabinet, to send commands to the PC host.

+Both the transmitter and receiver are designed to be separated from the main board, so that you can place them in convenient locations where transmitters and receivers can "see" each other properly.
+This lets the signals get in and out even if the main board is buried deep inside your pinball cabinet.
+The off-board devices connect to the main board through cables, which connect to header on the main board (the headers labeled IR-TX, for the transmitter, and IR-RX, for the receiver).

+<b>Transmitter:</b>  The IR transmitter is located off of the main
+board, but it doesn't require its own separate circuit board, because the whole receiver consists of just a single small LED.
+You simply solder wires directly to the LED and run them back to the main board.
+See (../IR-TX/) for help with wiring the IR LED.
+After wiring the LED, plug it into the IR-TX header on the main board.

+Note that the BOM lists two options for the IR LED: VSLB4940 and TSAL6400.
+You only need one or the other, and they're interchangeable, so you can pick whichever one is more readily available or cheaper.
+No changes are required to the expansion board.
+Other things being equal, I'd go with VSLB4940, because it has slightly better luminosity specs, which should give it slightly better range.

+<b>Receiver:</b> The receiver requires a small "satellite" circuit
+board, because the sensor that does the receiving has a couple of extra supporting parts that have to be installed alongside it.
+See (../IR-RX/) for the receiver circuit board design.
+After building the board and wiring the cable, plug the cable into the IR-RX header on the main board.

 ## Errata in revisions prior to 20250326